 In view of the fact that the ELISA test is under exceptional circumstances (inter alia the presence of saprophytes in the soil or on the plant) also able to non-specifically detect other organisms, the test can generate positive readings as a result.
 It is therefore necessary to make absolutely sure whether readings generated higher than the cut-off value have been caused by the target organism.
 This is essential because the presence of Ralstonia solanacearum has tremendous implications for the growers of seed potatoes.
 Conventional isolation together with PCR is at present used as the method for the confirmation of the presence of this pathogen.
 Conventional confirmation entails the isolation and identification of the pathogen by means of PCR and a series of biochemical tests.

 A grower of seed potatoes has the right to appeal against the result of a virus test.
 The appeal is considered by the Technical Manager of Potato Certification Service and either approved or rejected.
 Plantovita handles all virus disputes except when the field sample was tested by Plantovita.
 With due consideration of the type of virus, the Technical Manager of Potato Certification Service shall indicate whether the original sample shall be used to resolve the dispute or the drawing of a new sample or a store sample shall take place to facilitate dispute resolution.
-The monitoring of dispute samples for the presence of potato viruses takes place using the Enzyme-linked Immunosorbent Assay (the ELISA test).
-The test result generated is final and results are used in the certification or not of a seed-lot.
+The testing of dispute samples for the presence of potato viruses takes place by applying the testing method of the original test i.e Enzyme-linked Immunosorbent Assay (the ELISA test) can only be disputed with ELISA and an original PCR test can only be disputed with PCR.
+The test result generated by a dispute test is final and results are used in the certification or not of a seed-lot.